 Whilst thatched roof homes have many great benefits, they do come with a few downsides.
 One of them being the higher cost of home insurance.

-Below are the main reasons why thatched roof houses cost more to insure –
+Below are the main reasons why thatched roof insurance costs more –

 - They’re a greater fire risk – With thatched roofs being more flammable than a typical tile roof, it’s no surprise that they’re at greater risk of catching fire.
 Because thatched properties are a greater fire risk, insurance providers will consider owners more likely to make a claim and therefore the premium will be higher.